YongoDavid/Demo-2024-April/README.md

 April-5
-Still creating Admin panel for Uderiaka project trying too test fetch api
+Still creating Admin panel for Uderiaka project trying too test fetch api.
+But the json content is noot rendering to html page. ( idk why )